durkie/durkie.github.io/_posts/2017-12-12-a-single-route-for-every-atlanta-road.md

 The GPX file (10 MB) is here: [durkie.github.io/files/itpocolypse.gpx](//durkie.github.io/files/itpocolypse.gpx).
 It takes about 30 seconds just to load on my computer and occasionally crashes the RideWithGPS iOS app.

-4345 miles (6992 km) and 228,000 feet (69,490 meters) of climbing/descending!
+4345 miles (6992 km) and 227,800 feet (69,433 meters) of climbing/descending!
 See absolutely every neighborhood in Atlanta!
 Raw road length of inside-the-perimeter roads is 3277 miles (5273 km), so we're over that by 33%.
 Not bad!

 Although it's hard to analyze on such a silly scale, 33% is actually pretty good.
-I use this same algorithm to generate routes on a much smaller scale (~25 miles/40 km) as part of my All of ITP project, where I'm trying to ride every road inside the perimeter (in much more bite-sized chunks), and the routes hold up to visual inspection: they're a little unusual, but aside from a few topology errors, they're solid.
+I use this same algorithm to generate routes on a much smaller scale for All of ITP rides and the routes hold up to visual inspection: they're a little unusual, but aside from a few topology errors, they're solid.
 I usually can't improve the route unless it involves grouping things together a little differently (like doing a busy road section early in the ride).
 And they usually end up being about 25-35% longer than the "raw" road length as well.

 To anyone trying to ride this route: godspeed.
 I want to help you achieve this in any way that I can, but I must warn you: the topology used for routing here is a bit...naive.
 Although Atlanta has very few one-way roads and bridges, this route knows nothing about the ones that do exist.
 That will have to wait for a future installment...